timacdonald/cached-valuestore/readme.md

 ## Usage

 Please refer to the [original package docs](https://github.com/spatie/valuestore) for general usage.
-The only new method is the ability to clear the cache:
+The only new method is the ability to clear the cache - however this is done when persisting so you probably won't ever need it:

 ```php
 CachedValuestore::clearCache();